Datatypes

 Area Layers (photo.area_layers)

-a collection of polygons that identify areas on a photo It's suggested that the first point be on or near the approach trail, and that the points wind counterclockwise. first and last points are be identical, enforcing a ring
+a collection of polygons that identify areas on a photo It's suggested that the first point be on or near the access trail, and that the points wind counterclockwise. first and last points are be identical, enforcing a ring

 Examples